Information for current leaders

 About the leadership program

-Once you complete the training you must be willing to undertake three activities over the next year, where you can put your leadership skills into practice within the Griffith community.
+Once you complete the Student Leader training, you must be willing to undertake three activities over the next year, where you can put your leadership skills into practice within the Griffith community.
+Current participants will be expected to have completed their leadership activities by the end of Trimester 1 2020.

 Here are some examples of activities you could undertake: